mujahidh22/mujahidh22/README.md

 # 💫 About Me:
 Hi there!
-My name is Mujahid Hussain, a frontend developer from New Delhi, India. <br><br>I had done my B.Tech in ECE (AI & ML).
+My name is Mujahid Hussain, a Full-Stack developer from New Delhi, India. <br><br>I had done my B.Tech in ECE (AI & ML).

 ## 🌐 Socials: